arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 * Developer 1 makes subsequent commits to a branch, then creates a PR, then has it reviewed and merged.
 * Developer 2 splits his feature into small non-breaking pieces, makes subsequent commits to mainline, his code is integrated right away and possibly deployed

 Which developer will faster learn to _code responsibly_?
-The first one knows that whatever he commits, first lands on a branch, and doesn't affect anything.
-Then there's the review, so if he commited anything blatantly wrong, perhaps the reviewer will catch it.
+The first one knows that whatever they commit, first lands on a branch, and doesn't affect anything.
+Then there's the review, so if they commited anything blatantly wrong, perhaps the reviewer will catch it.

-The second one knows that every line he writes can screw up things for other developers or even bring production down.
-He watches his step, he knows he's the only one responsible for this change. **It shortens the delay between making a mistake and seeing the effect of it**.
+The second one knows that every line they write can screw up things for other developers or even bring production down.
+They watch their step, they know they are the only one responsible for this change. **It shortens the delay between making a mistake and seeing the effect of it**.

 People argue that you need PRs because of junior programmers.
 Probably yes, but do you consider how fast can such a person stop relying on reviews on develop his own sense of responsibility?